YU-MITC/moodle-mod_kalmediares/README.md

 * fixed copyright statements in various files.
 * fixed provider.php, in order to only support formats employed in Moodle 3.5 and laters.
+* fixed renderer.php, in order to support audio players.

+Version 2.0.0R2

+* fixed some statement in mobile.php, and some language statement.

 Version 2.0.0

 * fixed copyright statements in various files.
 * fixed various files in order to delete statements using print_error function.
-* fixed grade_submission.php, renderer.php, single_submission_form.php, view.php, and preview.js, in order to support Kaltura OVP media players (TV Platform studio).
+* fixed renderer.php, and playtrigger.js, in order to support Kaltura OVP media players (TV Platform studio).
-* fixed grades_updated.php to solve a misstake about target table.
-* fixed lib.php to solve a misstake about refresh of events.

 Version 1.5.0

-* fixed grade_preferences.php, lib.php, locallib.php, and renderer.php, in order to support completion tracking, calendar event, outline report, and complete report.
+* fixed lib.php, trigger.php, and view.php, in order to support completion tracking, outline report, and complete report.
-* fixed submission.php, in order to resolve an issue about late submissions.
-* fixed single_submission_form.php, in order to resolve a playback issue of submitted media.
 * fixed README.md, in order to support the Moodle 3.10.

 Version 1.4.2

-* fixed provider.php, renderer.php, and restore_kalmediaassign_activity_task.class.php, in order to corresponding to Moodle coding style.
+* fixed provider.php, renderer.php, and restore_kalmediares_activity_task.class.php, in order to corresponding to Moodle coding style.
-* fixed README.md in order to support the Moodle 3.9.
+* fixed README.md, in order to support the Moodle 3.9.

+Version 1.4.1R3

+* fixed acess_logs.php, export_excel.php, and access.php, in order to display access logs without errors.

+Version 1.4.1R2

+* fixed playtrigger.js, in order to detect playback events even in full-screen mode video.

 Version 1.4.1

 * fixed copyright statements in all files.
+* fixed SQL statements in access_logs.php and expoert_excel.php.
-* fixed renderer.php, single_submission.php, and view.php, in order to adopt upload URI.
+* fixed mod_form.php, renerer.php, and view.php, in order to adopt upload URI.

 Version 1.4.0